The Society of Point of Care Ultrasound

-First we start from a financial disclaimer.
-SPOCUS can help you navigate the waters of this huge capital purchase, but we want all our members to understand we do not have a financial relationship with ultrasound manufacturers.
+First our financial disclaimer: SPOCUS can help you navigate the waters of this huge capital purchase, but we want all our members to understand we do not have a financial relationship with ultrasound manufacturers.
 This means we don't make any money from the sale or referrals.

 Again, we don't endorse using any particular company, but this site from Providian Medical will help you make some comparisons between each of the models.